 How Often to Water Your ZZ Plant

-I personally pick my ZZ plant pot up periodically after watering to assess the weight and therefore the rate at which the soil is drying out as a way to tell when the plant needs watering.
+I personally pick my ZZ plant pot up periodically after watering to assess the weight and, therefore, the rate at which the soil is drying out as a way to tell when the plant needs watering.

 I would personally recommend not using a moisture meter as I have used a lot of them over the years and find they are not always accurate.
-Given the ZZ plants sensitivity to overwatering, an inaccurate reading that does not reliably indicate when the soil is dry could cause the plant to die if the soil damp for too long.
+Given the ZZ plant’s sensitivity to overwatering, an inaccurate reading that does not reliably indicate when the soil is dry could cause the plant to die if the soil is damp for too long.

 What is the Best Way to Water ZZ Plants?